Got change in your pocket? Here are a quintet of mouthwatering meals you need to try for under a fiver.

 Bao Buns at Little Bao Boy

-Little Bao Boy have stuffed their fluffy Japanese buns with all sorts of yumminess and you might find it hard to resist them.
-There’s five-spice pulled pork, sweet chilli braised beef or crunchy coated chicken for the carnivores.
+Little Bao Boy have stuffed their fluffy buns with all sorts of yumminess and you might find it hard to resist them.
+There’s five-spice pulled pork, garlicky beef brisket or crunchy Korean fried chicken thigh for the carnivores.
 But don’t worry, there’s plenty for veggies and vegans too.
-Beer-battered cauliflower, crispy hoisin tofu and panko vegan prawns make up the rest of an always-tempting menu.
+Gochujang-infused cauliflower, crispy tofu and deep-fried oyster mushrooms make up the rest of an always-tempting menu.
 They cost £5 on the dot, but they’re well worth it as an accompaniment to any pint.

 Little Bao Boy, North Brewing Co Tap, 3 Sovereign Street, Leeds, West Yorkshire, LS1 43R and Springwell, Buslingthorpe Lane, Leeds, West Yorkshire, LS7 2DF.